ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ## Additional users and connection strings
 {: #creating_users}

-Access to your {{site.data.keyword.databases-for-postgresql}} instance is not restricted to users with `manager` privileges only.
+Access to your {{site.data.keyword.databases-for-postgresql}} instance is not restricted to users with `Manager` privileges only.
 Any user having appropriate permissions, whether created through the CLI, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-cdb-reference), or via `psql`, can also access the database instance.

 All users on your instance can use the connection strings, including connection strings for private endpoints.